 Greg steps out of the motel room to get the kids a piece of his mind.
 One runs away in tears.
 The father comes out.
 Greg runs back into the motel room and chains the door.

 There are no ‘self’ revelations in ongoing comedy series.
-Only audience revelations, for example “Oh, he got out of the scrape due to the opponent’s lack of wits.
+Only audience and character revelations, for example “Oh, he got out of the scrape due to the opponent’s lack of wits.
 Good.”

 Greg has made a successful escape because the father hasn’t worked out which door Greg ducked into.